aaron-grau/Chess/README.md

 # Chess

-Play chess against an engine
+Play chess against a custom engine

 ## How to play